 8.3 - Standard Workday - The standard workday shall be eight (8) working hours within 8 and one-half (8 1/2) on the Employer's premises.
 Wherever practical, split shifts will be abolished.

 8.4 - Overtime Work - Employees shall not be required to work overtime unless it is a business necessity, in which case such overtime will be offered on the basis of seniority of those employees performing the work on the shift.
+Overtime shall not exceed 20 hours annually unless approved by supervisor.

 8.5 Overtime Pay - All non-exempt employees shall receive premium pay of time and one-half (1 1/2) their regular straight-time hourly rate of pay for all hours worked in excess of eight (8) hours per day.
 However, any shift that begins prior to 12 midnight, but ends after 12 midnight, shall be treated as one day for the purpose of computing pay rates.